 These issues of presentation and communication emanate from and point towards more fundamental differences between the goals and processes of academic research and business projects.
 Academic research is expected to make a ‘theoretical contribution,’ which may not necessarily fulfill a business need.
 Studies conducted for academic purposes also need to satisfy multiple criteria to demonstrate scientific rigor, for instance, reliability and validity.
 Consequently, academic research can be resource-intensive and time-consuming, failing to align with business demands bound by short timelines.
 Dr. Achyuta Adhvaryu, Assistant Professor of Economics and Public Policy at the University of Michigan’s Stephen M. Ross School of Business, observes, “There is an inherent friction between business demands for quick results and the academic need to maintain rigor.
 I’m not sure academics and business professionals are still on the same page.”
 As members of both the international academic and practitioner community, we ourselves have often found it challenging to straddle both these worlds and deal with demands of both rigor and timelines.
 Our attempts at defining research questions to satisfy both the business and academic audiences have revealed to us the differences in approach, language, priorities and objectives between the two communities.
 Yet, despite all the differences and the challenges, our work has also allowed us to recognize and appreciate the immense potential inherent in the collaboration between business and academia.

 Take for example Shahi’s partnership with Dr. Adhvaryu and Dr. Anant Nyshadham, at the Ross School of Business, University of Michigan.
-While visiting Shahi in 2013, they heard about Personal Advancement and Career Enhancement (P.A.C.E.), Gap Inc.’s soft-skills training program for female garment workers that Shahi had been implementing since 2007.
+While visiting Shahi in 2013, they heard about Personal Advancement and Career Enhancement (P.A.C.E.), Gap Inc.’s proprietary life skills training program for female garment workers that Shahi has been implementing since 2007.
 They were intrigued – how had Shahi been able to scale this program to thousands of women?
-What were the benefits of a soft-skills training program to female garment workers and the business?
-Through a one-of-a-kind, large-scale randomized controlled trial across five Shahi factories, they found that women who had undergone P.A.C.E. training had 11-12% higher productivity during the experiment, as compared to their non-P.A.C.E. trained peers, and that just after eight months of implementing the program Shahi had reaped a return on investment of approximately 260%.
-This research benefited both the stakeholders – Dr. Adhvaryu and Dr. Nyshadham published academic outputs in highly reputed academic journals while Shahi leveraged the results to make a commitment to train its entire female workforce in P.A.C.E.
+What were the benefits of a life skills training program to female garment workers and the business?
+Through a one-of-a-kind, large-scale randomized controlled trial across five Shahi factories, they found that women who had undergone P.A.C.E. training were 11% more productive than those who have not participated in the program.
+After eight months of the program, the net rate of return for Shahi through improved productivity, attendance, and retention of workers was observed as 250%.
+This reached up to 258% after 20 months of the program.* This research benefited both the stakeholders – Dr. Adhvaryu and Dr. Nyshadham published academic outputs in highly reputed academic journals while Shahi leveraged the results to make a commitment to train its entire female workforce in P.A.C.E.
 This research also received encouragement from Shahi’s business partners and brands who reiterated their commitment to support Shahi’s vision and plans to scale the training across all its factories.
 While this research and analysis took two years to complete, the results and the internal and external support it generated allowed Shahi to recognize the value of investing in academic research.
 “The P.A.C.E. study demonstrated how Shahi’s factories could serve as testing grounds for new labor-facing initiatives aiming to solve long term challenges such as high attrition and absenteeism, and low productivity of the huge workforce” says Anant Ahuja, Head of Organizational Development (OD) at Shahi Exports.
 These reflections and recognitions also played a key role in Shahi’s decision to incubate and seed-fund the Good Business Lab (GBL) in 2017.

 GBL is a not-for-profit, social innovation lab that brings together academic research and real-world insight to design, test, and scale interventions that benefit both firms and their employees.
 GBL undertakes an ambitious and much-needed endeavor at the interface of business and academia – to align academic research to business and policy needs.
 Dr. Adhvaryu, co-founder of GBL explains: